How Home Well Water Pump and Pressure Systems Work

-Knowing the basics of how your well water system functions is important when selecting a water treatment system because if the wrong type of treatment system is used, it can adversely affect the water pressure and flow rate inside the home.
+Knowing the basics of how your well water system functions are important when selecting a water treatment system because if the wrong type of treatment system is used, it can adversely affect the water pressure and flow rate inside the home.

 Well Water Pump and Pressure System Basics

 There are many types and sizes of pumps for water systems.
 Some are only designed to remove water from a source.
-Others not only remove the water, but also force it through the rest of the water system.
+Others not only remove the water but also force it through the rest of the water system.

 Pressure tanks provide storage for your water system.
 There are three general types of water storage tanks:

 - Diaphragm bladder tanks with permanent separation between the air and water;

 - Tanks with a float or water separating the air from the water (not used in recent years)